goderich/dissertation/dissertation.md

 @liao2005 is an analysis of the relative order of clitic pronouns in Squliq Atayal.
 Adlay Kun-Long Liu wrote two papers on relativisation in Squliq [@liu2005;@liu2015]. @tang2006 is a study of the relationship between referentiality and DPs in formal syntax, using data from Paiwan and several varieties of Squliq Atayal as well as Matu'uwal Atayal. @yu2008 examines adverbial constructions in Matu'uwal Atayal.

-Hui-chuan Jennifer Huang has written numerous articles on the synchronic phonology of Atayal. @huang2006 is a comparison of Isbukun Bunun and Squliq Atayal in their treatment of vowel clusters. @carvalho2015 presents a different analysis of Squliq hiatus resolution to that of @huang2006. @huang2006a examines syllable onsets in Squliq Atayal and concludes that they do not allow consonant clusters. @huang2014 looks at CG sequences in Squliq Atayal spelling, and differentiates CG clusters from sequences with an intervening vowel. @huang2015 is a comparative study of syllable types in several Formosan languages, including Squliq and Matu'uwal Atayal. @huang2015a is an article on the phonemic status of /z/ in several varieties of Squliq Atayal. @huang2018 is a look at weak vowels in positions preceding the rightmost (head) foot in Squliq.
+Hui-chuan Jennifer Huang has written numerous articles on the synchronic phonology of Atayal. @huang2006 is a comparison of Isbukun Bunun and Squliq Atayal in their treatment of vowel clusters. @carvalho2015 presents a different analysis of Squliq hiatus resolution to that of @huang2006. @huang2006a examines syllable onsets in Squliq Atayal and concludes that they do not allow consonant clusters. @huang2014 looks at CG sequences in Squliq Atayal spelling, and differentiates CG clusters from sequences with an intervening vowel. @huang2015 is a comparative study of syllable types in several Formosan languages, including Squliq and Matu'uwal Atayal. @huang2015a is an article on the phonemic status of /z/ in several varieties of Squliq Atayal. @huang2018 is a look at weak vowels in positions preceding the rightmost (head) foot in Squliq. @huang2020 analyzes glide fortition and the distribution of glides and fricatives in several varieties of Squliq, with additional data from other Atayal dialects.

 Wei-Tien Dylan Tsai has written on Atayal syntax, mostly the Squliq dialect. @tsai2007 is a comparative study of conjunctive reduction in Tsou, Amis, and Squliq Atayal. @tsai2012 is a follow-up study that presents evidence from Matu'uwal Atayal as well as Paiwan. @tsai2015 examines subjecthood and temporal adjucts in Squliq Atayal, Seediq, and Tsou. @tsai2017a looks at the interaction between the reflexive adverbial *nanak* and verbal focus in Squliq Atayal. @tsai2017 is a comparative study of reflexives in Squliq Atayal and Mandarin.